DigitaleGesellschaft/jekyll-theme-conference/README.md

 - `Place` (location and room pages)
 - `Person` (speaker pages)

+> [!NOTE]
-Please note that any talk, room, or speaker set to `hide: true` will not be included in the generated schemas or their relations.
+> Please note that any talk, room, or speaker set to `hide: true` will not be included in the generated schemas or their relations.

 Optionally, the following properties can be added under the `schema_org` property to provide further information about the conference:
 - Event Status (`event_status`):